Young Allies 70th Anniversary Special #1

 The Young Allies Deal a Blow for Justice

 Writer: Stan Lee.
-Editor: Joe Simon.
+Penciler/Inker:

 This is the text story from Captain America Comics #8.
 Sentinel of Liberty Percy 'Knuckles' Bartwell sees Betty Ross a prisoner of a gang who want information about the government's new super-torpedo.
 He rounds up other Sentinels Jefferson Van Smythe, Whitewash and Tubby Tinkle and their President Bucky Barnes, who phones Steve Rogers at Camp Lehigh.
 Betty is threatened with torture, so the boys burst in and attack the gang.
 The crooks overpower them, but they have delayed things enough for Captain America to arrive and save the day.